kush-x7/learning-dom/all-readme/4-modifying.md

 ## Checking for class (True / False)

-`myHeading.contains('container')` contains will check whether the class is present or not and it will give output according to it.
+`myHeading.classList.contains('container')` contains will check whether the class is present or not and it will give output according to it.

 ## Remove Elements